 Backdating occurs when the unit price given to a transaction is different to the most current unit price.
-Backdating can occur as a result of extended processing turnaround times, processing errors and after distribution periods.
+Backdating can occur as a result of extended processing turnaround times and processing errors.

 Perpetual backdates transactions, where necessary, to ensure transacting investors receive appropriate value for the effective date of their application or withdrawal requests (including switch requests).
 As prices differ between the effective date and processing date, the backdating of transactions may have a positive or negative impact on the Fund.
 Impacts of backdating are borne by the Fund, thereby potentially impacting non-transacting investors.
 Perpetual monitors the backdating transactions daily and assesses whether compensation is required to be paid to the Fund.